-If your partner trusts you to support them during separation, it’s a telling sign that they trust you to be there for them if things ever get better.
+When married, partners become each other’s biggest sources of support.
+If you continue to play that role in each other’s life even after being separated, it’s an encouraging sign.
+If your partner trusts you to support them during separation, they trust you to be there for them if things ever get better.
 A good marriage is built on support, you’ve got to make sure you help the process of rebuilding trust and try your best not to tarnish it.

 14. You’re still attracted to each other

-Of course, emotional support, trust and lingering feelings are all great indicators of couples getting back together after separation, but another important one is what you see on the surface.
-If you’re still physically attracted to each other, if you still see some sexual tension after being separated for a while, if you see your partner being interesting in you, it’s one of the positive signs during separation.
+Of course, emotional support, trust, and lingering feelings are all great indicators of couples getting back together after separation, but another important one is what you see on the surface.
+If you’re wondering, “Will my wife come back?” or “Will my husband want to get back together?”, the answer is a “Yes” if there’s still sexual tension between you both.
+Here are some more positive signs during separation:

-“Life after separation from husband got a little rough.
-I knew I missed him emotionally but didn’t expect to miss him so much physically after just two months.
-That was even more surprising since neither of us was all that sexual during our marriage, but once some time passed, it seemed like we were just waiting to pounce on each other.
+“Relationships after separation are confusing.
+I had a hard time coming to terms with my separation.
+I knew I missed my husband emotionally but didn’t expect to miss him so much physically as well.
+That was even more surprising since we were not all that sexually passionate toward one another when we were together.
+But as some time passed, it seemed like we were just waiting to pounce on each other.
 Perhaps that’s what we needed to do all along,” says Dorothy, a reader from Wisconsin who got back together with her partner.

 15. You’re willing to practice acceptance

-16. Either of you are willing to take responsibility
+16. Either of you is willing to take responsibility

-If instead of, “I didn’t do anything wrong, you’re the one who pushed me to cheat,” your partner says, “I’m sorry I hurt you, I’ll put in the effort to regain your trust and never break it,” take it as one of the best things that could be happening.
+How to rebuild your marriage during a separation?
+Accept responsibility and actively work on yourself.
+Instead of, “I didn’t do anything wrong, you’re the one who pushed me to cheat,” say, “I’m sorry I hurt you, I’ll put in the effort to regain your trust and never break it.”

 17. There’s gratitude

 When the anger subsides, it may give room to kindness.
-In that kindness, if you see that your partner ever mentions that they’re grateful to have you around, it definitely means they still value you.
+In that kindness, if you see that your partner expresses gratitude for everything you’ve done for them, it definitely means they still value you.
 And if you’re just as grateful for them, you don’t really need to spot any other positive signs during separation.

 Is There Hope For My Marriage After Separation?

+Can you reconcile after separation?
 If you’ve found yourself pondering over that question, you’re on a path that many others have walked before.
-After a marriage seems to be dwindling, it’s only natural to wish for it to return to the times when everything felt great.
-If stats like the percentage of marriages getting back together after separation has sent you in a spiral of overthinking, collect your thoughts and ask yourself the following questions:
+When a marriage begins to fall apart, it’s only natural to long for the times when everything felt great.
+If stats like the average length of separation before reconciliation has sent you into a spiral of overthinking, collect your thoughts and ask yourself the following questions:

 - Is your (ex) partner kind toward you?